 “Don’t worry about it, man,” he said.

 As he became more knowledgeable about music, the rest of the world became less relevant.
 Our conversations grew shorter and more abstract.
 In our group of friends, he played background music from the sidelines while the rest of the room endlessly yapped about the week’s nonsensical tastes.
-His room began to resemble a musical sanctuary, filled with guitars suitable for every style, from Gibson to Les Paul to Taylor to Gretsch.
+His room began to resemble a musical sanctuary, filled with guitars suitable for every style, from Gibson to Les Paul, Taylor to Gretsch.
 The honorable defender of toys became a vessel of acoustic truth.

 He had never worked outside of music.
 As my life zigzagged in geographical and metaphorical directions, he remained steadily grounded in the musicians and instruments he had drawn on his trajectory.
 Time passed.
-Distance challenged the foundation of friendship born beyond the horizon of consciousness.
+Distance challenged the foundation of a friendship born beyond the horizon of consciousness.
 Memories began to fade.
 Some survived.

 Years later, after being apart, I received the long-awaited text: